KH-ReFined/KH-ReFined/README.md

 - Download the patch in https://bit.ly/DualAudioBBS for BBS, the one in https://bit.ly/DualAudioKH2 for KH2.
 - Download KHPCPatchManager v1.2.0 or higher from https://github.com/AntonioDePau/KHPCPatchManager/releases.
 - Patch both the games with the patches you downloaded.
 Instructions are at: https://github.com/AntonioDePau/KHPCPatchManager/blob/main/README.md
 - Done!
-You now have Re:Fixed with Dual Audio!
+You now have Re:Fined with Dual Audio!

 ## Credits